This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 - 1/2 ounce unsweetened chocolate, chopped

 - Place bay leaf, allspice, and cloves in the center of a cheesecloth square.
-Bring up corners of cheesecloth, tie closed with kitchen string, and set aside.
+Bring up corners of cheesecloth, tie closed with kitchen string, and set aside.1 bay leaf, 1/2 teaspoon whole allspice, 1/2 teaspoon whole cloves

 - To serve, remove spice bag.
 Spoon chili over hot cooked spaghetti.
-Sprinkle each serving with chopped onions and cheese.
+Sprinkle each serving with beans, chopped onions, and/or cheese, as desired1 cup shredded cheddar cheese, 1 cups chopped onions

 Notes